things to do in niagara on the lake

 One of the biggest draws that keeps people coming back to Niagara-on-the-Lake is the wineries.

-At the wineries, you can do a wine-tasting, grab lunch, or get a tour of the winery.
+At the wineries, you can do a wine-tasting, have lunch, or get a tour of the winery.

 Pro Tip: Wine tours need to be booked in advance.
 Tastings can be done via walk-in, but you may have to wait 15-20 minutes depending on how busy they are.
 We waited 15 minutes on a Saturday afternoon

-If you haven’t been to Niagara on the Lake before, it’s a good way to make sure you don’t miss anything and learn some interesting facts about the town’s history.
+If you haven’t been to Niagara on the Lake before, a walking tour is a good way to make sure you learn some interesting facts about the town’s history.

-The walking tours are 1.5 hours long, run at 10am and 3pm.
+• The FREE walking tours are 1.5 hours long, run at 10am and 3pm.
 Although they’re “free,” tips are suggested ($15 per person) as the tour guide only relies on tips.
+Book the free tour here

 Just outside town, there’s a lavender farm.
 You can pick your own bouquet, or shop the products they make with their lavender.